tinymovr/Tinymovr/firmware/README.md

 Firmware for the Tinymovr R3 platform (PAC5527).

-__NOTE: This firmware no longer supports earlier versions of Tinymovr based on the PAC5523 (R1 and R2).__

 ### Supported Environments

 This project can be imported in Eclipse.
 The Qorvo-supplied Eclipse distribution is recommended.
 Full debug capabilities are available.
 This is the officially supported development environment.